 The goliath grouper’s favorite food is crustaceans, such as shrimp, lobsters, and crabs.
 The will also eat fish, octopuses, and young sea turtles.
 They are large enough to eat fish the size of parrotfish and stingrays!

-The many rows of teeth are talked about earlier are not normally used for chewing.
+The many rows of teeth talked about earlier are not normally used for chewing.
 In fact, most food is swallowed whole!
 Instead, the teeth are mostly used for grabbing onto the prey and keeping it from escaping.

 Habitat and range

 This fish lives in both the Atlantic and Pacific oceans.
-In the Pacific, they live on the on the coast of North and South America where their range extends from southern California to about the equator.
+In the Pacific, they live on the coast of North and South America where their range extends from southern California to about the equator.
 In the Atlantic Ocean, they live off North and South America and Africa.
 On the New World side, they range from Florida, through the Caribbean, and about two-thirds of the way down South America.
 In Africa, they occupy about a quarter of the western coast in the area north of the equator.

 These fish never stray very far from the coasts.
 They prefer waters that aren’t deeper than 150 feet (46 m).
 They also like areas with plenty of rocks or coral at the bottom, as places like these are more likely to house food.
 The adults live in large sheltered places, such as caves, ledges, or shipwrecks.